-Craft Wood is a therapeutic woodland.
-We are set up to offer outdoor learning and creative experiences and activities – especially to people who need additional support.
+Craft Wood is a therapeutic woodland project.
+We are set up to offer outdoor learning, creative experiences and activities – especially to people who need additional support.

 We specialize in supporting people with a learning disability and people diagnosed on the autistic spectrum.
-We aim to develop a budding sheltered enterprise – providing people who need some extra support an opportunity to get involved in the local economy.
+The aim is to develop a budding sheltered enterprise – providing people who need some extra support an opportunity to get involved in the local economy.

-We aim also to work with people with general health and well-being needs and with young people seeking a specialized forest school program – based on re -engagement and individually tailored programs.
+We aim also to work with young people seeking a specialized forest school program – based on re -engagement and individually tailored programs/ and to develop an alternative vocational forest college award.

 We are located just outside the village of South Wingfield – along Inns Lane, in sight of the historic Wingfield Manor.